 German does not have a grammatically third, non-binary gender.
-The German "es" is used for objects, while the plural "sie" is like the feminine pronoun.
+The German "es" is used for objects, while the plural "sie" is alike the feminine singular pronoun.
 Some non-binary people's solution is therefore to create new pronouns that work for their gender identity.
 No neopronoun has established prominence or dominance yet; the choices are highly individual.
 Examples for neopronouns are "xier", "dey" or "hen".
+In English "they" is widely used as a pronoun by non-binary people.